Badminton: Mixed doubles

 In mixed doubles, both pairs typically try to maintain an attacking formation with the woman at the front and the man at the back.
 This is because the male players are usually substantially stronger, and can, therefore, produce smashes that are more powerful.
 As a result, mixed doubles require greater tactical awareness and subtler positional play.
 Clever opponents will try to reverse the ideal position, by forcing the woman towards the back or the man towards the front.
 In order to protect against this danger, mixed players must be careful and systematic in their shot selection.

 At high levels of play, the formations will generally be more flexible: the top women players are capable of playing powerfully from the back-court, and will happily do so if required.
 When the opportunity arises, however, the pair will switch back to the standard mixed attacking position, with the woman in front and men in the back.

+Air badminton

+Derivative of badminton, intended to be played outdoors using a modified shuttlecock on non-conventional surfaces, including sand.

 Organization

 Governing bodies

 The Badminton World Federation (BWF) is the internationally recognized governing body of the sport responsible for the regulation of tournaments and approaching fair play.
-Five regional confederations are associated with the BWF:
+Five regional confederations are associated with the BWF, the rest are unaffiliated, or are minor in comparison.